pi-hole/docker-pi-hole/README.md

 ## Basic Docker Usage

-If you have no other dockers using port 80, the minimum options required to run this container are in the script [docker_run.sh](https://github.com/diginc/docker-pi-hole/blob/master/docker_run.sh):
+If you have no other dockers using port 80 (if you do, read the list below for reverse proxy advice), the minimum options required to run this container are in the script [docker_run.sh](https://github.com/diginc/docker-pi-hole/blob/master/docker_run.sh):

 ```
 IP=$(ip addr show eth0 | grep "inet\b" | awk '{print $2}' | cut -d/ -f1)